- Department of Public Health

 “This data reminds us that we need to use every tool at our disposal to fight back against this public health crisis, which continues to have a drastic impact in all corners of the Commonwealth,” said Governor Charlie Baker.
 “Our proposed legislation introduces much-needed reforms to create new pathways to treatment and help us fight the deadly opioid epidemic.”

-In June, the Governor’s Opioid Working Group released 65 recommendations and an Action Plan aimed at curbing the opioid epidemic.
+In June, the Governor’s Opioid Working Group released 65 recommendations (DOC) and an Action Plan (DOC) aimed at curbing the opioid epidemic.
 The short and long-term recommendations focus on Prevention, Intervention, Treatment and Recovery Support.

 “We must treat this epidemic for what it is – a public health epidemic,” said Marylou Sudders, Secretary of Health and Human Services.
 “This administration’s commitment to treating the illness with prevention, treatment, intervention, and support efforts, alongside stakeholders from throughout the state, remains a critical priority.”